ngroegli/hacky-easter-2024/Level2-NoobsParadise/PEMFlag/README.md

 ![CyberChef auto detection](cyberchef.png)

-By doing so, the flag was revealed and we can see, that "PEM to Hex" abnd then "From Hex" does the trick.
+By doing so, the flag was revealed and shown, that "PEM to Hex" and then "From Hex" did the trick.

 ## The flag